adulteum/SmartContracts/README.md

 * from 1.00 ETH to 3.00 ETH (until 2.99999 ETH): 45%
 * from 3.00 ETH to 5.00 ETH (until 2.99999 ETH): 65%
 * from 5.00 ETH: 85%

+### How to buy
+Send Ethereum to this address to get in return ADULTEUM (ADULT):
+0x9a430245F8bACBCC12b3BdEe621356de2269EcA8